 Absolutely!
 They do freeze very well and can be reheated either in a pan or in a preheated oven (at 180C/350F) for no longer than 7 minutes.

 Easily!
-Simply swap the all-purpose flour for gluten-free one.
+Simply swap the all-purpose flour for a gluten-free one.
 I sometimes make my pancake batter using oats flour.
 Just make sure no contamination occurs when making your own.

 Here are some more pancake recipes you may like: